 Our PaRT network is valuable to you because it gives access to an unbiased population that is independent, so can input into your research project as a critical friend, rather than being in the position of a grateful patient.
 The dynamic is vastly different.

-- acting as as joint grant holders or co-applicants on a research project
+• acting as joint grant holders or co-applicants on a research project

-- supporting dissemination of the research outputs to a lay audience via our Big Bowel Event
+• supporting the dissemination of the research outputs to a lay audience

 We would welcome the opportunity to discuss ways in which we can support your work and ensure the needs and priorities of patients are met.